loperamidetv/lowlevel-sys-off/README.md

 ## Skills & Tools

-- Languages: C
+- **Languages:** C
-- OS: Windows 10+, Linux (coming)
+- **Operating Systems:** Windows 10+, Linux (planned)
-- Debuggers: x64dbg, GDB (Linux later)
+- **Debuggers:** x64dbg, GDB (Linux later)
-- Concepts: memory layout, process handles, kernel-level programming, reverse engineering, ASLR, DEP
+- **Concepts:** memory layout, process handles, kernel-level programming, reverse engineering, ASLR, DEP

-## How to use this repository
+## How to Use This Repository

 - Each project has its own folder under `projects/`.
 - Refer to each project's README.md for compilation instructions, code structure, and usage examples.
 - Notes, diagrams, and screenshots are in the `docs/` folder.

+## Learning Journal

+Notes and reflections on the projects can be found in the `journal/` folder.